mattldawson/dts/docs/integration/resources.md

 Because Uniprot's identifiers indicate which dataset they're from, all of the identifiers could be used within a single namespace by the DTS.
 This is one way of providing access to multiple datasets.
-The DTS team is happy to discuss alternatives with you.
+If this method of aggregating datasets into a single namespace doesn't work for your organization, the DTS team is happy to discuss alternatives with you.

 ## File Metadata